 - Record the experience through taking photos on smart phones or cameras

 The walk starts at Bedfords Park Visitor Centre where there will be an introduction to the Community Mapping project by Kinetika.
 The walk then begins with a tour of the Bedfords Park Walled Garden with Lois Amos (Secretary, Friends of Bedfords Park), then joins the London Loop at Havering-atte-Bower where spectacular views across London can be seen.

-Passing The Bear Pub the route continues to Dagnam Park, or The Manor, as it is locally known.
+Passing The Deer’s Rest (recently renamed from The Bear Pub), here the walk can be split and you can either join or leave hear around 12:30pm, the route continues to Dagnam Park, or The Manor, as it is locally known.
 This site covers 345 acres of open fields, scrubland and forests and 25 ponds, a large herd of deer and the remains of the demolished Dagnam’s Manor House.
 After stopping here for a picnic lunch the walk then continues south towards Pages Wood, passing through Harold Court Woods.
 Here Simon Elgar (Forestry England) will give a tour of Pages Wood including the new woodland and wetland nature trail which follows the Ingrebourne River.
 The walk will finish with a summary from Kinetika at Harold Wood Cricket Club.

 - Registration for walk: 9:45 am

 - Ends: Harold Wood Cricket Club

 - Duration: 5.5 hours.
 (Walking for 3-4 hours)

 Bedfords Park: Lois Amos, Pages Wood: Simon Elgar

 Free Parking at Bedfords Park, Pages Wood and Harold Wood Park

 Train station at the start: Romford (RM1 1TU), Gidea Park (RM2 6BX) or Harold Wood (RM3 0DA) approximately 3 mile walk to Bedfords Park.